Menu

 What is the “Beckham Law”?

-Similar to the UK’s non-Dom regime, the “Beckham Law” enable foreigners moving to Spain to elect being treated as non-Spanish tax residents, despite becoming de facto tax residents, and up for 6 years, becoming liable only for any income gained and assets held in Spain, leaving any other income and assets gained and held elsewhere non-taxed in Spain.
+Similar to the UK’s non-Dom regime, the “Beckham Law” enables foreigners moving to Spain to elect being treated as non-Spanish tax residents, despite becoming de facto tax residents, and up for 6 years, becoming liable only for any income gained and assets held in Spain, leaving any other income and assets gained and held elsewhere non-taxed in Spain.

 When does an individual become a Spanish Resident for Tax Purposes?

 Individuals who either spend 183 days or more in Spain during a calendar year or their main base or centre of activities or economic interests is in Spain, will be deemed Spanish Tax residents unless proven otherwise.
 This is the case when the spouse and underage dependent children's taxpayers permanently reside in Spain.
-However, this test normally applies as a tie breaker rule to determine in which country the taxpayer must be considered tax resident, when interpreting a double taxation agreement between two countries.
+However, this test normally applies as a tie breaker rule to determine the country in which the taxpayer must be considered tax resident, when interpreting a double taxation agreement between two countries.

 It should be noted that being Spanish resident for tax purposes do not necessarily translate to being Spanish resident for immigration purposes.
 For example, a foreigner may enjoy Spanish permanent residency and yet not become Spanish tax resident.